Ciena Corporation (CIEN) return on Assets touches 3.08: These Shares are Poised for Major Movement - News Daemon

 Technical Analysis of Ciena Corporation (CIEN)

-Going through the that latest performance of [Ciena Corporation, CIEN].
-Its last 5-days volume of 3.3 million indicated improvement to the volume of 1.79 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 23.63% While, its Average True Range was 1.68.
+If we take a close look at the recent performances of Ciena Corporation (NYSE: CIEN), its last 5-days Average volume was 2.87 million that shows progress from its year to date volume of 1.81 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 56.06% While, its Average True Range was 1.49.